 - The Text2ParkMe text-to-park solution was decommissioned in July 2020.
 In August 2019, Parking Services introduced the Hotspot Parking App to campus.
 This App facilitates online payment for campus visitor parking and has replaced Text2ParkMe.
 A Realtime Parking Availability Map will be launched in September 2024 that can be viewed through the App and on the Parking Service Website to identify available parking prior to attending or upon arrival to campus.

 - Why do permit holders have to pay an additional fee to register their motorcycle for parking on campus even though they would be parking in the same lot as they would normally park their four-wheeled vehicle?

 - It is understood that permit holders can only drive/park either their motorcycle or vehicle to campus each day.
 Further, motorcycle operators seem happy to park in the same lot as four-wheeled vehicles.
 Most other Ontario college/university parking departments offer this same arrangement and do not charge any additional fees to permit holders who drive both motorcycles and four-wheeled vehicles…as such, commencing in May 2015, Parking Services no longer charges an additional fee to four-wheeled vehicle permit holders who may from time-to-time drive/park their motorcycles so long as the motorcycle’s licence plate is registered under the permit holder’s ParkAdmin profile and the motorcycle or vehicle is parked in the same permit parking area.

 - What incentives does Parking Services offer to promote Carpooling.

-Historical Collection/Focus Group Suggestions (November 2013): Parking While Working-Out at Athletics – in an effort to support Carleton’s Healthy Workplace (HWP) Initiative you can register with HWP to obtain a decal, add it to your parking permit and park in the pay and display lot when using the Athletics facilities.
+Historical Collection/Focus Group Suggestions (November 2013): Parking While Working-Out at Athletics – in an effort to support Carleton’s Healthy Workplace (HWP) Initiative all employee permit holders can register with HWP and park in the pay and display lot when using the Athletics facilities.